In a nutshell, a secure way to communicate passwords and other text-based credentials.

-This allows you to avoid forwarding emails with attached or inline sensitive information.
+This allows you to avoid forwarding emails with inline sensitive information.

 As a result, you end up reducing risk of accidentally leaking passwords because of poor email practices by your recipient or yourself.